macs-lab/iLSPR-inspection/ISOPR/readme.md

 # Supplementary Materials of iLSPR Manuscript

+This repository contains supporting materials of the paper "iLSPR: A Learning-based Scene Point-cloud Registration Method for Robotic Spatial Awareness in Industrial Manufacturing"
+This project includes the following items:
+- 1. the dir named "geometric primitives" stores the geometric primitives used in GPDG method.
+- 2. the dir "digital model library" stores the CAD models of the digital model library.
+- 3. the dir named "ISOPR" store the ISOPR dataset and corresponding documents.

+All the CAD models are in ".stl" format.
+The ISOPR Dataset is a pkl file.

 ## Catalogue
 - [Introduction of the Manuscript](#introduction-of-the-manuscript)
 - [Industrial Scene Object Point-cloud Registration (ISOPR) dataset](#industrial-scene-object-point-cloud-registration-isopr-dataset)